Cascade resolution

 Semantic specificity

-Specificity counts how many non-default dimension fields in the token’s name object are set for the dimensions declared in the dataset.
+Specificity counts how many non-default mode set fields in the token’s name object are set for the mode sets declared in the dataset.

-NORMATIVE: Default dimension values (see Dimensions) MUST NOT contribute to specificity.
+NORMATIVE: Default mode set values (see Mode Sets) MUST NOT contribute to specificity.

 NORMATIVE: When two candidates from the same layer match the context, the candidate with higher specificity MUST win.